malayjoshi13/GSoC2022_OligoFinder/README.md

 **Step 3)** This manually curated CSV generates two BOWs, one corresponding to words related to oligo sequences and the other corresponding to non-oligo sequences in sentences, by using the `TfIdf_BOW_creator.py` script.

-**Step 4)** Now, when the user re-runs the command `python extraction_and_BOW.py` for the second time on some new research papers, then in the CSV file (which was created above), a new column of ` TP or FP Oligo (auto)` will also be created comprising of auto labels of `true positive` or `false positive` oligonucleotide sequence.
+**Step 4)** Now, when the user re-runs the command `python extraction_and_BOW.py` for the second time on some new research papers, then in the CSV file (which was created above), a new column of `TP or FP Oligo (auto)` will also be created comprising of auto labels of `true positive` or `false positive` oligonucleotide sequence.

 The `TfIdf_BOW_TpFp.py` script generates these auto labels by using two BOWs created above.
 The idea behind using BOWs to auto-label rows of CSV is that the pattern/words present in sentences containing oligos or non-oligos sequences will automatically differentiate between the actual oligonucleotide and pseudo oligonucleotide sequences.
 Therefore manual curation work reduces to semi-manual curation work by using BOWs.
 It happens by first taking them out and then using them for auto-labelling newly extracted sequences, as the presence of these unique words from BOWs directly points to whether a sequence is an oligo or not.

-**Step 5)** Again curator will manually label extracted sequences as True positive or not.
+**Step 5)** Again curator will manually label extracted sequences as true positive or not.
 However, this time curator can take help from auto-labels to label new extracted sequences.
 Also, note that the curator needs to only curate/label just new extracted sequences, not already labelled ones, as old labels will remain the same.

 This supervision of manual curation will be helpful in following ways:-
 - manual curation + curator-verified auto-tags, by adding more words to the existing two BOWs will widen the scope to include every possible word related to an oligo/non-oligo sequence, thus will improvise BOWs to be used in the next cycle,